ThorpeJosh/image-sorting-tool/README.md

 [![PyPI version](https://img.shields.io/pypi/v/image-sorting-tool.svg)](https://pypi.org/project/image-sorting-tool/)
 [![PyPI license](https://img.shields.io/pypi/l/image-sorting-tool.svg)](https://pypi.org/project/image-sorting-tool/)
 ![Screenshot](https://github.com/ThorpeJosh/ImageSortingTool/blob/master/assets/ImageSortingTool.PNG?raw=true)
-This is a simple graphical tool to sort media into a scructured folder.
+This is a simple graphical tool to sort media into a structured folder.
 It is designed primarily for JPG images taken with a camera/phone but will also work with MP4, PNG and GIF media files.
 It works by finding all files in a chosen source directory (including sub-directories) and then based on the chosen sorting options, copies them into a structured destination.

-The date taken for JPG files will be extracted from the EXIF data and for all other file formats the filename will be used to extract the date taken.
+The date-taken for JPG files is extracted from the EXIF data and for all other file formats the filename is used to extract the date-taken.
 The files destination name will be in format 'yyyymmdd-HHMMSS'.
 For example '20201225-234532.jpg'
 The default output structure is year and month folders.
 For example:

 /<br>